Painful Side Stitch

 But it can also be caused by gas in the intestines or food in the stomach.

-Running at too high of an intensity too soon can cause shallow breathing which in turn will cause the dreaded side stitch.
+Start slowly: Running at too high of an intensity too soon can cause shallow breathing which in turn will cause the dreaded side stitch.
 Increase your intensity gradually and always begin your workout with a warm up (5 to 10 minutes of brisk walking or easy running is adequate).
-Time your meals:

 With regards to building up your fitness for joining the British Army, it's always best to slowly build up over time.
 Too much, too soon, too intensely (the terrible "too's”) will surely result in an injury or just plain old burn-out.